 From Eddystone Point it is only a 40 km road trip to Little Blue Lake.
 Like the name suggests, it is a small lake with incredibly blue water.
 When I saw it, for a moment I thought I was in Canada.

 The blue lake, deep down at the foot of the mountains, surrounded by incredible green trees, is absolutely stunning to see.
-Take some time to wander around and to take some pictures before you continue your way.
-It is not very known yet among tourists, so you might have the place to yourself!
+Take some time to wander around and take some pictures before you continue your way.
+It is not very well known among tourists, so you might have the place to yourself!

 Another 30 kilometers takes you to Derby, a small town famous for it’s Blue Derby mountain bike trails.
 So, if you have a day left and feel like getting out of the car and be active, this is your chance!

 You can rent a mountain bike in the park and cycle uphill before you cross downhill on the 125 km available tracks.

 Next stop on your self-drive Tasmania road trip: The Bridestowe Lavender Estate.
 This Lavender Farm, where they grow French Lavender, is open year-round.
 It is believed that it is the largest commercial plantation of Lavandula Angustifolia in the world!

 The lavender flowers are during the high season.
 Normally the flowering season runs from somewhere in December until the end of January.
 This is also the only time a year that you have to pay an entrance fee of AU$10 per person